Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Mapping to a Stochastic Process

-Equation \eqref{eq:Au2_2} is diagrammatically represented by the second diagram in Fig.~\ref{fig:stochastic_sources_2nd_order_dynamic}.
 The third contribution comes from the perturbative contribution of form $(R * M_u^{\mathrm{irr},(1)} * F_u^{(1)})$, contained in the $m=1$ contribution to Eq.~\eqref{eq:stochastic_expansion_integral_form}.
 After appropriate algebraic manipulations and a rewriting of the right-most susceptibility insertion diagrammatically illustrated in Fig.~\ref{fig:iteration_trick_diagrammatic}, its dominant component around the mean-field transition can be expressed as

 The equivalence between the topology of these contributions and the original diagrams identified within the diagrammatic theory [Fig.~\ref{fig:diagrammatic_most_diverging_2nd_4th_order} (a)] is now evident.
 Substituting the definitions of $F_u^{(1)}$ in terms of the generalized susceptibilities and performing the disorder average, this correspondence becomes exact, yielding specifically